Kotlin/kotlinx.coroutines/coroutines-guide.md

 }
 ```

-## Waiting for a job
+### Waiting for a job

-Delaying for a time while a _child_ coroutine is working is not a good approach.
+Delaying for a time while another coroutine is working is not a good approach.
 Let's explicitly
-wait (in a non-blocking way) until the other coroutine that we have launched is complete:
+wait (in a non-blocking way) until the background job coroutine that we have launched is complete:

 ```kotlin
 fun main(args: Array<String>) = runBlocking<Unit> {